-- Set an intention tobe perceptive of behaviors without being judgmental.
+- Set an intention to be perceptive of behaviors without being judgmental.
 Make allowances for nervousness, and strive to put both of you at ease.
-This way you’ll be able to see your date in a more relaxed state and hopefully as they really are.
+This way you’ll be able to see your date in a more relaxed state and hopefully as they are.

-- Give some thought to common life goals and what would you like to share about yourself that he/she can relate to.
+- Give some thought to shared life goals and what would you like to share about yourself so that he/she can relate.
 It is important to remember that first impressions account for up to 80 percent of how well the date goes — or doesn’t.

-The most amazing, loving relationships can be had with people who are very different from us.
-Your first impression of that person may be negative, but if you try and uncover what you have in common (rather than focusing on what you dislike about them) you just may end up with a wonderful, lifelong partnership!
+The most amazing, loving relationships can exist between people who are very different from us.
+Your first impression of that person may be cynical, but if you try and uncover what you have in common (rather than focusing on what you dislike about them) you just may end up with a beautiful, lifelong partnership!